HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

 # Iterate over the application

+Now that you have a working pipeline, every commit to the git repository will deploy the changes immediately.
+Every person in the team can make changes separately, and the pipeline will publish an updated version of your app whenever you `git push`.
+Therefore you should create small commits and push often.

+Follow these steps to work in parallel:

-Now that you have a working pipeline, agree with your team mate on a set of CSS classes for the presentation of the app.
+1. Agree with your team mate on a set of CSS classes for the presentation of the app.
 1. As the content author, mark your content in a logical way, instead of relying on physical representation, e.g. use `<strong>` instead of `<b>`.
 1. As the designer, your responsibility is to present the content in a way that supports its intent.
 Focus on CSS classes and HTML elements that allow for the design freedom you need, but do not overload the content markup with physical layout details.
 1. The team should then alternate between

     - brief sync-up sessions, where the overall structure is discussed and issues are resolved, and
     - periods of independent work, where each member can focus on their part of the app.

-    The CI/CD pipeline will publish an updated version of your app whenever you `git push`.
-Therefore you should create small commits and push often.